Dymantic/vue-forms/README.md

 // form.data.school === "Hogwarts"
 ```

-Contunuing with the example above, the form object can be used as such:
+Continuing with the example above, the form object can be used as such:

 ```
 form.data.username = "Victor"